-If your business offers construction-related services in Virginia, a general contractor license is mandatory.
-However, the type of license you’ll need depends on the size and type of projects your business will perform.
+A general contractor license is mandatory if your business offers construction-related services in Virginia.
+However, the type of license you'll need depends on the size and type of projects your business will perform.

-To obtain a Virginia general contractors’ license, you’ll apply with the Board for Contractors in the Virginia Department of Professional and Occupational Regulation.
+To obtain a Virginia general contractors' license, you'll apply with the Board for Contractors in the Virginia Department of Professional and Occupational Regulation (DPOR).

-While navigating the licensing process can be challenging, we’ll help make it easier with all the key information you need to know.
+While navigating the licensing process can be challenging, we'll help make it easier with all the key information you need.
 Continue reading to learn about:

 How to become a contractor in Virginia